jwrunge/Breeze/readme.md

 * I have the working product available to interact with at [206.189.65.39](http://206.189.65.39)

 # Updates
 I made the following updates, committing to a branch called 'additions' to seperate from my initial submission.
 I'm updating my live demo to reflect them, but am keeping the branches separate for the sake of your review.
+Updates were made on 4/20 and represent an additional ~45 minutes work.
 Additions include the following:
 * Addition of custom error messages based on non-standard file uploads
 * Two additional tests to ensure single-record uploads work as intended
 * Addition of the email column to the People table (which I had initially left off)
+* Optimization of search functionality such that the searchbar waits for the user to stop typing before querying the database (rather than every keystroke)

 # Process
 The finished product took about 3.5 hours to complete (though I did have to go in and fix a rather embarrassing bug later in the day), with an additional hour of planning on paper prior to beginning coding not reflected in the commit timestamps.
 I wanted to keep within your 3-5 hour parameters as best as possible.